-Students shall attend each lecture in-person as quizzes, in-class work, and homework will occur sporadically throughout the semester based on the posted lecture materials.
+Students should attend each class period as quizzes will occur during the lecture period sporadically throughout the semester.
 If the student must miss a class for an appropriate reason, it should be brought to the attention of the instructor as far in advance as possible.